Suguruz/Suguruz/README.md

 <p align="center">
 ✮
 <p align="center">
   Please whisper to interact.
 I am likely not paying attention unless I'm actively engaging in public chat.
+Please do not copy or take lots of inspo from my ponies or style, including if we are friends unless outwardly stated.
 <p align="center">
   I'm an anxious person in general, so I apologize if I seem uninterested!
 I'm likely just nervous is all.
 Please reframe from c+h when I am with friends, but feel free to whisper me!
 This does not apply if we are already friends, just sit with me if you find me ^_^ Please be aware that if I find you odd or am put off by you, I'm going to stop interacting.
 I won't be rude or anything but I will try to make it clear that I am not interested in being buddy buddy with you.
 Do not invovle me in drama with ppl just bc I know someone who is invovled.
 You're free to inform me, as that is important a lot of the times, but I will form my own opinion on the matter and move on.
 <p align="center">